logicallysynced/Chromatics/README.md

 * STRAFE
 * STRAGE RGB

-*Please note: Logitech & Corsair RGB devices are untested at this current point in time*
+*Please note: Corsair RGB devices are untested at this current point in time*